sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-blocklist.md

 ## Adding Accounts to the Blocklist

-The *Blocklist* sub-view offers adding accounts to the blocklist from the related button in the right upper corner of the view.
+The *Blocklist* sub-view offers adding accounts to the blocklist from the related button in the upper-right corner of the view.

 User accounts can be added to the blocklist from the following sub-views: